RishiiGamer2201/Hack-PS/README.md

 It analyses team skills, time constraints, and domain fit using a set of OnDemand AI agents (including a Gemini-powered Media tool) and then surfaces strategy recommendations plus poster-ready visual briefs.

----

 ## 🚀 Live Demo

-`TODO: Add deployed link or Loom walkthrough`
+TODO: Add deployed link or Loom walkthrough

----

 ## 🧩 What It Solves